A man in a white shirt and a woman in blue examine the architecture in Fan Tan Alley in Victoria, BC's Chinatown

 How to Spend a Long Weekend in Victoria, B.C.

-With gorgeous weather and a four-day weekend on the horizon, now’s your chance to experience Victoria like a local.
+With Canada’s mildest climate and a long weekend on the horizon, now’s your chance to experience Victoria like a local.
 Whether you’re staycationing or vacationing, here are a few ideas to inspire you to get out and explore Victoria.

 As quite literally the Brunch Capital of Canada, you could spend forever eating your way through Victoria’s brunch offerings.
 Here are our Must-Try Brunch Spots to get you started.